 The colony of Georgia, located directly in between the English colony of South Carolina, and the Spanish colony of Florida, was the subject of frequent military invasions by both sides until the Yamassee War (1715-1716) left the area devoid of people.

-In 1742, British forces under James Oglethorpe attacked a garrison of Spanish soldiers near present-day St. Simon’s island in what came be known as the Battle of Bloody Run.
-After about hour, the Spanish were defeated and permanently abandoned their attempts to invade Georgia.
+In 1742, British forces under James Oglethorpe attacked a garrison of Spanish soldiers near present-day St. Simon’s island in what came to be known as the Battle of Bloody Run.
+After about an hour, the Spanish were defeated and permanently abandoned their attempts to invade Georgia.